JWiley/MonashHonoursStatistics/IntroR.md

-1.  **Download `R`** by going [here](https://cloud.r-project.org/) and clicking on "Download R for Windows" then click on "install R for the first time" which should let you "Download R X.X.X for Windows".
+1.  **Download `R`** by going [here](https://cloud.r-project.org/) and clicking on "Download R for Windows" then click on "install R for the first time" which should let you "Download R **3.6.2** for Windows".
 	If you are having difficulty finding it, this link may help get you [straight there](https://cloud.r-project.org/bin/windows/base/).